metrorailings/OwlBlog/content/posts/week-12-supercontest-picks-1.md

 #### _History_

-Honestly, Buffalo has gone against two really impressive quarterbacks the two weeks before their bye.
-Both times, Buffalo has managed to impress me.
-Especially against Kyler Murray, as his throws were limited throughout the entire game.
+Buffalo has gone up against two really impressive quarterbacks the two weeks before their bye.
+Both times, Buffalo managed to impress me, especially in their game versus Kyler Murray and the Cardinals - despite being undermanned in the secondary, the Bills kept Arizona's air game in check through four quarters.

+Los Angeles is yet another team defined by a top-flight quarterback and not much else.
+So recent history bodes well for Buffalo here.

 #### _Weather_